-LIS6965 may be repeated within the same term to a maximum of nine (9) hours.
 Students may take up to 24 hours of Preliminary Exam Preparation.
+LIS6965 may be repeated within the same term up to a maximum of nine (9) hours.
 Up to six (6) hours of LIS6965 may be converted to dissertation hours (LIS6980) if the preliminary examination is successfully passed by the 7th week deadline as outlined in the University Academic Calendar (prorated for summer).